40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/doc/config-outbound-connections.md

 ## Configuration

 Outbound connectivity in Azure has several properties that are specific to the platform.
-These need to be taking into account.
+These need to be taken into account.
 This configuration is a basic configuration that will NAT all outboudn connections behind 1 or more public IPs on the Azure Load Balancer.
 More specific cases are be explained [here](config-outbound-nat-considerations.md).

 This template deploys 2 Azure Load Balancers with a standard SKU which requires standard SKU public IP connected to the VM or Load Balancer.
 A standard SKU public IP requires a network security group, is zone aware and always has a static assignment.